-Investigation in to the killing of journalist-cartoonist Prageeth Eknaligoda did not seen much progress in 2017.
-The sustained campaign for justice has brought out some truths about the disappearance of Eknaligoda in 2015-2016.
-Evidence showns that Eknaligoda was taken to an Army Editors of Tamil newspapers based in Jaffna were unanimous in their condemnation of the government's camp following the abduction and a key witness recorded lethargic approach to investigations in to the abductions seeing Eknaligoda being questioned at the camp.
-Both and killings of Tamil journalists during the last stage of war. the Criminal Investigation Department (CID) and State "We are happy about the investigations on the abduction of Counsel leading the case on behalf of the Attorney General's Prageeth Eknaligoda, murder of Lasantha Wickrematunge department, have repeatedly informed the Courts of the and other journalists.
+Editors of Tamil newspapers based in Jaffna were unanimous in their condemnation of the government's lethargic approach to investigations in to the abductions and killings of Tamil journalists during the last stage of war.
+"We are happy about the investigations on the abduction of Prageeth Eknaligoda, murder of Lasantha Wickrematunge and other journalists.
 That is a positive development.
-But Army providing false information, denying possession of why is there total silence on killings and attacks on journalists evidence, delaying production of evidence, misleading and media in Jaffna?", says Thevanayagam Premanath, investigations and intimidating witnesses.
-The progress of editor of Jaffna's largest selling daily's.
-2017 has not seen any the investigation appears to have stalled, or even moved investigation into killings of Tamil journalists in Sri Lanka. backwards in 2017, primarily due to lack of cooperation In June 2017, well-known journalist Poddala Jayantha from the Army and key suspects being released on bail a returned to Sri Lanka to make a complaint with the CID few weeks after the President publicly questioned their requesting an investigation in connection to his abduction detention.
-Meanwhile Sandya Eknaligoda continues the struggle for justice, with her simple question: "Where is during which he was brutally tortured.
-He was abducted on his way home, tortured, and left on the road to die in June Prageeth?"
+But why is there total silence on killings and attacks on journalists and media in Jaffna?", says Thevanayagam Premanath, editor of Jaffna's largest selling daily's.
+2017 has not seen any investigation into killings of Tamil journalists in Sri Lanka.

-This photo taken on March 26, 2018 shows relatives of Indian journalist Sandeep Sharma grieving following his death after being mown down by a truck in Bhind in Madhya Pradesh state.
-Amid growing outrage over the latest murder of a journalist in India, police have arrested a truck driver accused of killing Sandeep Sharma over his investigative reporting into the country's 'sand mafia'.
-The television journalist was mown down by a truck as he rode a motorcycle on March 26 -- the second hit and run killing of a journalist in 24 hours.
-Credit: AFP
+In June 2017, well-known journalist Poddala Jayantha returned to Sri Lanka to make a complaint with the CID requesting an investigation in connection to his abduction during which he was brutally tortured.
+He was abducted on his way home, tortured, and left on the road to die in June